andrewjstryker/vim-configuration/README.markdown

 GitHub.
 I'm busy, so please don't be surprised if I don't respond immediately.
 Send me an email or Twitter DM only after a couple weeks of non response.

-There are a couple of things that you can if you want be to accept changes:
+There are a couple of things that you can do make collaboration easier:

 - File issues on GitHub.
 There's no need to send me an email or Twitter DM.
   Let's use an issue tracking tool to track issues.
+If you would me to incorporate a new feature, please check with me first.
+Let's be on the same page *prior* to you writing a bunch of code that I don't want.

 - Write [good commit
   messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
-  and submit merge
+  when submitting merge requests.
+I don't have much time to decipher the fixes or features that you are proposing.
+So let's agree to communicate clearly.

 Changes